 If you enjoy skiing, some of the top ski resorts like Val Thorens in the Alps will already have their chairlifts running, although this can change from year to year and week to week, depending on meteoric conditions.

 France’s fall holidays for schools usually include the last week of October and the 1st week of November, so tourist destinations like Deauville, Provence will be quite busy.
 The main festivities and holidays in November include:

 1. La Toussaint – All Saints’ Day

 - When: November 1st

-Known as La Toussaint in French, it is an occasion to remember the dead.
-Chrysanthemums are laid on gravestones of the dearly departed.
-This is a public holiday in France, so many shops and restaurants will be closed.
+Known as La Toussaint, it is an occasion to remember the dead.
+In France, chrysanthemum flowers are laid on gravestones of the dearly departed.
+This is a public holiday nationwide, so many shops and restaurants will be closed.